Proper Southern Manners Part 3 (Good Manners At Arm’s Length)

 Eye contact that is balanced in its duration can communicate interest in what the other person is saying.
 If the eye contact is too long (staring) or too intense it can be rude and might communicate wrongful motives.
 Eye avoidance generally communicates no interest at all and shows disrespect for the other.
 If time constraints require you to leave, there are tactful ways of getting this idea across.
 If you are not interested in what they are saying, practice your patience, listen a while, find a good breaking point and excuse yourself.

 It is important to be careful not to let one’s eyes wander where they should not go.
-Males are particularly prone to this breech of etiquette, and are well advised to keep their vision above the neckline when communicating with the opposite sex.
-The most offensive variation on this theme is the practice of some males either gawking, or turning their heads to stare at a woman when she passes by.
-This is a complete lack of self respect, and respect for the woman.
+Males are particularly prone to this breach of etiquette and are well-advised to keep their vision above the neckline when communicating with the opposite sex.
+The most offensive variation on this theme is the practice of some males either gawking or turning their heads to stare at a woman when she passes by.
+This is a complete lack of self-respect and respect for the woman.
 A gentleman never does this.
-The only exception to any of this paragraph is in reference ton one’s spouse.
+The only exception to any of this paragraph is in reference to one’s spouse.

-Personal space, the distance between people as they interact, is generally set by their culture and is different throughout the world.
+Personal space the distance between people as they interact is generally set by their culture and is different throughout the world.
 Persons from South America are more comfortable at closer distances than persons from North America.
-It is humorous to watch a North American continually move backwards as a South American continually moves forward as each tries to maintain their ideal of the proper personal distance.
+It is humorous to watch a North American continually move backward as a South American continually moves forward as each tries to maintain their ideal of the proper personal distance.

-Interrupting is generally considered rude when it cuts off another person’s speech, or train of thought.
+Interrupting is generally considered rude when it cuts off another person’s speech or train of thought.
 Exceptions to this are in situations where words and thoughts are flowing freely and one can feel that persons jumping in and out of the conversation is part of the character of that particular setting.
-Show respect for the thoughts, speech and feelings for the other persons.
+Show respect for the thoughts, speech, and feelings of the other persons.
 After all, are you really sure you know the totality of what they have to say?

 - Bend over to pick up.
 Stoop.

 - One leg is crossed over the knee of other leg.